 Dental Implants — Wakefield, MA

-Many general dentists offering implant dentistry send patients to a specialist for the first phase of care.
-As a board certified prosthodontist with advanced training and expertise, Dr. Schumacher offers top of the line implant dentistry at his Wakefield dental office and can help you understand what treatment options are available.
+Many general dentists offering implant dentistry send patients to a specialist for the placement of dental implants since it’s a minor surgical procedure.
+As a board-certified prosthodontist with advanced training and expertise, Dr. Schumacher offers top-of-the-line implant dentistry at his Wakefield dental office so you can save time and money while continuing to work with a dental team you already know and trust.

 Once the osseointegration process is complete, you’ll return to our Wakefield dental office to have your custom-made prosthetic attached.
 This phase of care is known as the restoration phase.
 Once it’s complete, you can look forward to enjoying a beautiful new smile for years to come.